shibu38/Nlu_Assignment_1/README.md

 |Train1+Train2 and testing on Test1|307.8040|26|
 |Train1+Train2 and testing on Test2|135.1297|24|

-Time taken by simple backoff model : 43.01 sec
+Time taken by simple backoff model : 43.01 sec<br />
 Time taken by katz's backoff model(includes hyperparameter tuning) : 465 sec